IvRuskova/SoftUni-Fundamentals/README.md

 # SoftUni Fundamentals
-This is the exercises from SoftUni Fundamentals course
+This is the exercises from SoftUni Fundamentals course C#